mathispink/deep-learning-wtf/README.md

 Sessions 14 and 15 as well as exercises for the sessions are not yet available in this repository.
 They will be added when I find time to add content that is suitable for self-study.

-Course content and recommended time to do exercises:
+Course contents and recommended time to do exercises:

 |     Session     |    Content                             |              Exercise                 |
 |-----------------|----------------------------------------|---------------------------------------|